 - CMIM should agree an amount with CGL SSAS as a commercial value for this investment, then pay the sum agreed to CGL SSAS plus any costs, and take ownership of the investment.
-The actual value used in the calculations should include anything CMIM has paid to CGL SSAS. - Alternatively, if CMIM is unable to buy the TRG investment from the CGL SSAS it should value it as nil, as part of determining the actual value.
-It's also fair that Mr M should not be disadvantaged while he is unable to close down the CGL SSAS and move to a potentially cheaper and more strongly regulated arrangement.
+The actual value used in the calculations should include anything CMIM has paid to CGL SSAS.
+The fractional ownership company through membership of which Mr P holds the TRG investment should be consulted to achieve this. - Alternatively, if CMIM is unable to buy the TRG investment from the CGL SSAS it should value it as nil, as part of determining the actual value.
+It's also fair that Mr W should not be disadvantaged while he is unable to close down the CGL SSAS and move to a potentially cheaper and more strongly regulated arrangement.
 Third parties are involved and we don't have the power to tell them what to do.
 So to provide certainty to all parties I think it's fair that CMIM adds five years' worth of future SSAS administration fees at the current tariff to the initial loss amount, to allow a reasonable period of time for the CGL SSAS to be closed.

 CMIM has suggested to this service that it may be able to use independent valuers for the TRG investment, or agree a value with CGL (which is more than nil value), even if it's not actually buying the investment from the SSAS.
-As there appears to be no market for the investment I don't consider it's fair to use a value that is the opinion of someone who is not actually prepared to (or unable to) buy the investment from the SSAS.
+As there appears to be no market for the investment I don't consider it's fair to use a value that is the opinion of someone who is not actually buying the investment from the SSAS (should it not be possible for CMIM to do so).

 I also cannot anticipate whether TRG will be permitting changes of ownership because clearly legal processes would be involved.
-But to the extent that this is possible, if CMIM believes that the investment has value then it can benefit by buying the investment out of the SSAS.

-If CMIM is not taking ownership of the investment, it may ask Mr M instead to provide an undertaking in return, to account to it for the net amount of any payment he may receive from the investment in future.
-The aim of this undertaking is to avoid double-recovery of Mr M's losses.
+But to the extent that this is possible, CMIM will have benefited from the value it thinks is in the investment by buying it out of the SSAS.
+But if CMIM is unable to take ownership of the investment, it may ask Mr P instead to provide an undertaking in return, to account to it for the net amount of any payment he may receive from the investment in future.

+The aim of this undertaking is to avoid double-recovery of Mr W's losses.
 If CMIM wishes to do this the undertaking should be drawn up after compensation is paid - and CMIM will need to meet any associated costs.
 It is not my role to set the terms of the assignment and undertaking, but rather to explain its aim in achieving overall fairness for both parties.
-If CMIM asks Mr M to provide this undertaking, payment of the compensation awarded may be made dependent upon provision of that undertaking.
+If CMIM asks Mr W to provide this undertaking, payment of the compensation awarded may be made dependent upon provision of that undertaking.